MicrosoftDocs/ATADocs/ATADocs/working-with-ata-console.md

 ### Sensitive groups

 The following list of groups are considered **Sensitive** by ATA.
-These are groups that will be flagged as having administrative privileges and raise alerts that correspond to sensitive accounts:
+Any entity that is a member of these groups is considered sensitive:

 - Enterprise Read Only Domain Controllers
 - Domain Admins